How do I report a bug effectively?

 2. To be able to reproduce it every time.

-In the world of programming, there is an approach that helps to understand and document how a bug occurs.
-Here are the different steps of this approach.
+In the world of programming, there’s an approach to understanding and documenting how a bug occurs.
+Here are the different stages of this approach.

 • Can you reproduce the problem?

-If the problem has occurred only once and it seems to have disappeared, it will probably be impossible for us to solve the problem.
-If it cannot be reproduced, how will we know that we have really fixed it?
+If the problem has occurred only once and seems to have disappeared, it will probably be impossible for us to fix it.
+If it can’t be reproduced, how will we know it’s really been fixed?

-• What are the steps to reproduce the problem?
+• What are the steps involved in reproducing the problem?

-While reproducing the problem, note all the steps that allow another person to arrive at the problematic result.
-Assume that the person receiving the bug report is not familiar with your site at all.
-Every detail counts and it’s rare that we receive “too much information”!
+As you reproduce the problem, note all the steps that enable another person to achieve the problematic result.
+Assume that the person receiving the bug report has no knowledge of your site.
+Every detail counts, and it’s rare that we receive “too much information”!

 • Describe the environment.

-Generally, several environments can be used (development, testing, production, etc.).
-Don’t forget to mention in which environment the problem was discovered.
-What can also help, depending on the problem, might be knowing your operating system (with its version) and the browser you use.
+Generally speaking, several environments can be used (development, test, production, etc.).
+Don’t forget to mention the environment in which the problem was discovered.
+Depending on the problem, it may also help to know which operating system (and version) and browser you’re using.

 Avoid phrases like “it crashes” or “it doesn’t work”.
-Prefer sentences like “at report launch, the generated file is empty” or “the language selection choice is empty on the home page”.
+Use phrases such as “when the report is launched, the generated file is empty” or “the language selection is empty on the home page”.

 • Include screenshots.

-Screenshots allow a visual link with the written instructions you provide.
-Don’t hesitate to include as many as needed.
+Screenshots provide a visual link to the written instructions you will provide.
+Feel free to include as many as you need.

 Each bug is different and has varying consequences.
-Is the issue minor, major or critical?
-The severity helps prioritize the reported issues if there are several.
+Is the problem minor, major or critical?
+Severity is used to prioritize the problems reported if there are several.

 • What inputs are needed?

-If the problem is related to a form, do not forget to mention what values were inserted in the fields to help us better understand the problem.
+If the problem is related to a form, don’t forget to mention which values have been inserted in the fields, to help us pinpoint the problem.

 Conclusion

-When you report a bug, the more precise your description, the faster the resolution can be.
-If the level of detail allows us to understand and reproduce the problem at first shot, the exchanges will be minimized and your problem will be a thing of the past in no time!
+When reporting a bug, the more precise your description, the faster the resolution.
+If the level of detail enables us to understand and reproduce the problem right the first time, exchanges will be minimized and your problem will be a thing of the past in no time!

 Similar Posts